COVID-19 (coronavirus) and your employment standards protections

 A regulation came into force on December 17, 2020 that established a special rule relating to the interaction between recall rights, termination pay and severance pay.

 The special rule may have applied to unionized employees and their employers in the hospitality, tourism and convention and trade show industries.
-The special rule lasts for one year.
+This rule lasts until July 30, 2022.

 Learn more about this special rule.

 Note that, among other rights under the ESA, an employee cannot be punished for asking about or exercising their ESA rights.
 An employee also cannot agree to give up any of their rights under the ESA.

 For more information on rights under the ESA, please see Your Guide to the Employment Standards Act.

 If your situation raises issues under Ontario’s human rights legislation, you can call the Ontario Human Rights Legal Support Centre at: